Reporting year 2024

 Support for disadvantaged 3 and 4-year-olds

-When children join a state-funded reception class, they cease to be eligible for EYPP, so these statistics also identify children who are in reception and eligible for free school meals.
+When children join a state-funded reception class, they cease to be eligible for EYPP, so these statistics also identify children who are in reception and eligible for free school meals (opens in a new tab).
 Children are eligible for free school meals if they are in full-time education in a state-funded school and their parents are in receipt of certain income-related benefits or have no recourse to public funds.

 15-hour entitlement

-As a result, between 2018 and 2023, the estimated number eligible for the entitlement has decreased by a larger proportion than the number registered for it, resulting in a rise in the estimated percentage of eligible 2-year-olds registered.
+As a result, between 2018 and 2024, the estimated number eligible for the entitlement has decreased by a larger proportion than the number registered for it, resulting in a rise in the estimated percentage of eligible 2-year-olds registered.

 30-hour entitlement